 8. Their reputation means everything to them.

-When my ex was caught cheating on me and I told a few friends, the ex texted immediately — not to apologize, but to command that I stop spreading the news so as not to ruin their reputation.
+When my ex was caught cheating on me and I told a few friends, the ex texted immediately — not to apologize, but to command that I stop telling people so as not to ruin their reputation.
 That's a pretty standard narcissist reaction.
 What people think of them, and the maintenance of the belief that they're superior, is pretty all-engrossing, and they will devote a lot of time and energy to it.

 9. They think your emotions are a sign of weakness.